LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/AdvancedConfigurations/welcome-message-with-quick-reply.md

 ### Limitations

-- You can configure up to 24 quick reply options, but you have a 25 character limit per quick reply option.
+You can configure up to 24 quick reply options for the user to chose.

-- By default, eight quick replies are presented per row and quick replies styles inherit the Agent Bubble styling configuration.
+- You have a maximum of 25 characters for your title, but anything over displays an ellipsis after the 22nd  character.
+When building your client, you have control over the character limit for the title.

+- Once you set 'itemsPerRow' (max 8), the number of rows calculate automatically (up to 3 rows).
+If the number of replies exceeds `itemsPerRow` times 3, the extra replies get added to the last row.

 - When the consumer ends the conversation, the window remains open, and the Welcome message appears again.
 The message frequency should be set to `EVERY_CONVERSATION`.